-RON TUSLER STATE REPRESENTATIVE • 3rd ASSEMBLY DISTRICT the production of new stickers that signify the month of sale.
-This thoughtful planning ensures a smooth transition to this new system.
-In conclusion, Senate Bill 415 is more than just a legislative proposal; it's a commitment to enhancing the value of our state parks for every person who visits them.
+STATE REPRESENTATIVE • 3rd Assembly District

+In conclusion, Assembly Bill 425 is more than just a legislative proposal; it's a commitment to enhancing the value of our state parks for every person who visits them.
 It's an acknowledgment that our natural resources are a year-round treasure that should be accessible and enjoyable to everyone, regardless of the season.
 I urge you to support this bill, not just for the present generation, but as a legacy we can proudly leave for the future stewards of Wisconsin's natural beauty.

 Thank you for your time and consideration.
 I am happy to answer any questions you may have.